rorygibson/statik/README.md

     mvn clean install

 Server side tasks:

-    Copy the target/ROOT.war file to the servlet container deployment directory
+ * Copy the target/ROOT.war file to the servlet container deployment directory

-    Create a config.properties file in the lib/ directory of the servlet container (use the one in src/main/resoures as a template)
+ * Create a config.properties file in the lib/ directory of the servlet container.
+Template: dbName=contentdb mongoHost=localhost mongoPort=27017 mongoUsername=hellojava
+    mongoPassword=password
+    fileBase=/tmp/testFiles
+    welcomeFile=index.html

-    Copy your website static files to the directory specified in your config.properties
+ * Copy your website static files to the directory specified in your config.properties

-    Start Tomcat (/ Jetty, whatever)
+ * Start Tomcat (/ Jetty, whatever)